-Over the years, DFW Improved has seen many examples of a home improvement product or building materials used in ways that were never intended.
+Over the years, DFW Improved has seen many makeover mistakes and examples of a home improvement product or building materials used in ways that were never intended.
 In some instances, it may have been the only material available or possibly a way someone thought they could finish or “fix” a problem at that point in time.

 In other cases they just don’t know any better or it is just poor quality workmanship.
 Whatever the reason, home remodeling that sometimes utilizes a seemingly “good enough” use or repair can create other more serious issues or possibly even dangerous hazards for your family.